TheMEMOLab/Bio326-NMBU/Doc/MAGs_Functional_Annotation.md

 ```

-- So for filtering we need to select all genomes that have a *Completeness*(colum6) >= 70 and *Contamination	Strain* (colum 7).
-For this conditionals loops, we can use the AWK that is a programming language for data extraction and reporting tool.
-The goal of this course is not to learn AWK so just let's talk about the basics:
+- For filtering the results we need to select all genomes that have a *Completeness*(colum6) >= 70 and *Contamination	Strain* (colum 7).
+For this ```conditionals loops```, we can use the [AWK](https://www.gnu.org/software/gawk/manual/gawk.html) that is *a programming language for data extraction and reporting tool*.
+The goal of this course is not to learn AWK, so just let's talk about the basics:
 * $ are references to colums (e.g. $6 meand colum 6)
 * -F Command line option to specify input field delimiter (e.g. -F "\t" means the text is separated by tabs)
 * awk '/pattern/ {action}' file↵Execute action for matched pattern 'pattern' on file 'file' (e.g awk -F "\t" '{if($6 >= 70 && $7 <= 5) print $1"\t"$6"\t"$7}' ONT_qa_bins.tsv means if colum 6 is greather than 70 and colum 7 is lower than 5 print: col.1 (ID), col.6(completeness) and col.7(Contamination), all separated by tabs ("\t")...